SaltiestSyrup/ArchipelagoRW/worlds/rain_world/docs/items_en.md

 The only thing that all traps have in common is that they affect the game world instantly.
 - **Stun**: Slugcat is briefly stunned.
 - **Creature**: a dangerous creature spawns in an adjacent room.
-This may be a Red Lizard, Red Centipede, Spitter Spider, any type of Vulture, or an Elite Scavenger.
+This may be a Red Lizard, Red Centipede, Spitter Spider, a Vulture, or an Elite Scavenger.
 The creature is immediately aware of Slugcat's position.
 - **Timer**: the current cycle timer is shortened.
 - **Zoomies**: Slugcat and/or creatures around them suddenly start moving much faster.